concord-consortium/lab/readme.md

 The content from which the embedded Google Analytics script is generated is contained in this Ruby file:
 [`script/setup.rb`](https://github.com/concord-consortium/lab/blob/master/script/setup.rb).

+### Limitations changing configuration in an archive distribution

 If you have downloaded a distribution archive you can manually modify the code that initializes the JavaScript runtime configuration in the files: `lab/lab.js` and `lab/lab.min.js`.
 Editing the value for `Lab.config.sharing`